-The importance of correct lubrication, periodic inspection and adjustment cannot be over-emphasized.
+The importance of correct lubrication, periodic inspection and adjustment cannot be overemphasized.
 It will determine, to a very large extent, the service the engine will give.
 Detailed instructions regarding this maintenance are given in the following pages.

-Your Authorized EDI Distributor listed www.EDI-DIST.com, will be pleased to carry out this regular maintenance for you.
-The various maintenance operations are listed -- Refer to "RECOMMENDED MAINTENANCE SCHEDULES" on page 22.
+Your Authorized EDI Distributor listed in the back section of this manual, will be pleased to carry out this regular maintenance for you.
+The various maintenance operations are listed -- Refer to "RECOMMENDED MAINTENANCE SCHEDULES" on page 20.